 The FDA has warned about the potential adverse reactions of Botox, both for approved and non-approved treatments.
 Some researchers have indicated that Botox treatment for male urinary incontinence may also increase UTI risks, but the data on this is inconclusive.

-Imipramine is an antidepressant drug that will cause your bladder muscle to relax and cause contractions in the smooth muscles at the neck of the bladder.
+Imipramine is an antidepressant drug that will cause your bladder muscle to relax.
+And it will cause contractions in the smooth muscles at the neck of the bladder.
 This medication can be used to treat the symptoms of mixed incontinence, which combines stress and urge incontinence.

 Potential side effects of this drug may include dizziness, irregular heartbeat, and fainting because of reduced blood pressure.
 Other side effects may include constipation, blurry vision, and dry mouth.
 Imipramine may not be the right drug for older adults.